Table of Contents

-In short, figure out your top of funnel, middle of funnel and bottom of funnel so you know what docs are needed at each stage.
+In short, figure out your top of funnel, middle of funnel and bottom of funnel so you know what documents are needed at each stage.

-Upscope's middle of funnel is live chat and demos to answer key questions.
+Upscope’s middle of the funnel is live chat and demos to answer key questions.

-Upscope bottom of funnel is the trial, educational emails, one to one product walk-throughs and pricing quotes to get to a sale.
+Upscope bottom of the funnel is the trial, educational emails, one-to-one product walk-throughs and pricing quotes to get to a sale.

 Choose a marketing strategy